ASHIQ02KHAN/C-programme/README.md

-Home for eighth day and half
+Home for Ninth day four